 Many of these young people arriving in the UK will have experienced or witnessed traumatic events and may not be able to cope mentally with general day to day life, let alone understand how to navigate the complex systems in which they now find themselves.
 Imagine being 16 years old, having left your family behind on a perilous journey, to then pick up your education where you left off, in a new country and in a different language, whilst the danger of being sent back home is a real possibility.

-3175 unaccompanied young people applied for asylum in Britain in 2016, mostly aged 14-17.
-Including those that made it of their own volition, just 31% were granted refugee status.
-Instead of security and peace of mind, the majority are allowed only short term leave to remain, giving them until they reach 17 and a half before their cases are re-evaluated and the application process starts again.
+2206 unaccompanied children applied for asylum in Britain in 2017, mostly aged 14-17.
+Including those that made it of their own volition, just 55% were granted refugee status.
+Instead of security and peace of mind, the rest are allowed only short term leave to remain, giving them until they reach 17 and a half before their cases are re-evaluated and they risk being returned to the country they have fled.

 Despite the complex challenges they have faced, it is education that remains their primary focus.
 Learning new skills and knowledge provides the hope of a better life and future prospects for them and their families.
 They are determined to access and make the most of this opportunity and we are determined to support them in doing so.